 My research led me to reading about how sales people for Primerica try to recruit others through various online/offline avenues such as job seeking websites where people who are looking for work are encouraged to join this company.
 But here’s the thing:

-In my experience, with programs like these, you’ll be lucky to even make 1 sale and a lot of people end up trying to convince their friends/family to join.
+In my experience, with programs like these, you’ll be lucky to even make 1 sale and a lot of people end up trying to convince their friends/family to join (it’s one of the worst ways you can possibly try to sell this product or anything).
 This is where I believe a slippery slope exists.
 I don’t know if you’ve ever had a friend or someone close try to sell you something and say it’s an opportunity, but I have.

 We are no longer friends, because I could see right through their facade.
 I don’t like to be sold to and anytime someone tries to tell me how great something is, I always know they are doing it to make money of me.
 I feel like I’m being sold out.
 The resulting feeling is awkward and all I want to think about is how to end the conversation.